kubos/kubos/docs/apis/kubos-hal/python-i2c.rst

 Initialization
 ^^^^^^^^^^^^^^^

-The first step in using I2C is to import the module and choose the i2c bus to be used.
-The KubOS primary I2C bus is 1.
+The first step in using I2C is to import the module and choose the I2C bus to be used.
 This operation does not open the device file.

 .. code-block:: python